edwardosorio/BookSET/README.md

 ```

-## bookmarks.json file content
+## [+] bookmarks.json file content

-The content of "bookmarks.json" it's easy to understand, the "current_url" it's the URL that we want to change and put the "new_url" instead.
+The content of "bookmarks.json" it's easy to understand, the "current_url" it's the URL that we want to change and replace it with "new_url" instead.

 ```bash